rajpurkar/python-ashlib/README.md

 # ashlib
 A Python library containing a multitude of varied functionality.
+This library is still very much a rough work in progress.

 ### Installation